bbalganjjm/natural_js/html/naturaljs/gtst/gtst0300_en_US.md

 When the menu addition is complete, download the [data.json](html/naturaljs/gtst/data/data.json) file and save it in the context root of your project for the execute data searching and saving.
 <p class="alert">If the data.json file is not downloaded when you click the link, right-click on the data.json link, then click [Save Link As].</p>
-<p class="alert">This tutorial is an example running on the Web Server, and the inquiry parameter or saved / modified / deleted data is not saved.
-Please check only the parameters transmitted to the server in the network tab of the developer tool.
-For an example that works with a server(DBMS), please refer to the document <a href="#Z3RzdDIwMDAlMjRHZXR0aW5nJTIwU3RhcnRlZCUyMHdpdGglMjBTYW1wbGUlMjBwcm9qZWN0JGh0bWwlMkZuYXR1cmFsanMlMkZndHN0JTJGZ3RzdDIwMDAuaHRtbA==">Getting Started with Sample project</a>.</p>

 ##Coding the view area